itisacloud/IDSTA22-Team-Heigit/README.md

 Applies the models for NER and sentiment classification and writes the results directly to the elastic search index.
 Note that incase the index is missing, it will be created.
 ### Api
-launches the api using uvicorn.
+Launches the api using uvicorn.
 ### Full
-executes the three steps above
+Executes the three steps above
 ### Bulk
-as a shortcut, the results from the steps preprocessing and processing, have been stored as a json.
+As a shortcut, the results from the steps preprocessing and processing, have been stored as a json.
 This command allows to load these directly into the defined Index, without the need of processing.
 ### Full+Bulk
-trigers the bulk command and launches the api.
+Trigers the bulk command and launches the api.

 ## API Endpoint
-the api offers one endpoint called
+The api offers one endpoint called